aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ### Repo Layout

-The AWS Lambda Powertools is a npm project written in [typescript](https://www.typescriptlang.org/).
+The AWS Lambda Powertools is a npm project written in [TypeScript](https://www.typescriptlang.org/).
 More specifically, it is a [monorepo managed using lerna](https://github.com/lerna/lerna#about).
 If you're unfamiliar with any of these technologies, it is useful to learn about them and will make understanding the codebase easier but strictly not necessary for simple contributions.

 The repo contains `packages/` directory that contains the Powertools utilities modules.
 For instance, the source code for the Logger utility can be found at the location `packages/logger` and so on.
-The repo also contains a `packages/commons` directory that holds code and logic shared between one or more utilities and that is published as separate npm package.
+The repo also contains a `packages/commons` directory that holds code and logic shared between one or more utilities and that is published as a separate npm package.

 ### Tests

-Tests are under `tests` folder of each modules and split into two categories: unit tests and e2e (end-to-end) tests.
+Tests are under the `tests` folder of each module and split into two categories: unit tests and e2e (end-to-end) tests.

 You can run each group separately or all together thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups).

-Unit tests, under `tests/unit` folder are standard [Jest](https://jestjs.io) tests.
+Unit tests, under `tests/unit` folder, are standard [Jest](https://jestjs.io) tests.

 End-to-end tests, under `tests/e2e` folder, will test the module features by deploying AWS Lambda functions into your AWS Account.
-We use [aws-cdk](https://docs.aws.amazon.com/cdk/v1/guide/getting_started.html) v1 library (not v2 due to [this cdk issue](https://github.com/aws/aws-cdk/issues/18211)) for Typescript for creating infrastructure, and [aws-sdk-js v2](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) for invoking the functions and assert on the expected behaviors.
+We use [aws-cdk](https://docs.aws.amazon.com/cdk/v1/guide/getting_started.html) v1 library (not v2 due to [this cdk issue](https://github.com/aws/aws-cdk/issues/18211)) for TypeScript for creating infrastructure, and [aws-sdk-js v2](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) for invoking the functions and asserting on the expected behaviors.
 All steps are also executed by Jest.

 Running end-to-end tests will deploy AWS resources.
-You will need an AWS account and the tests might incur costs.
+You will need an AWS account, and the tests might incur costs.
 The cost from **some services** are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
-If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+If you don't have an AWS Account, follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 When contributing to this repository, these end-to-end tests are run by the maintainers before merging a PR.

-**Unit tests**
+#### Unit tests

-**Write**
+##### Write

-As mentioned before, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups) and therefore each test needs to be tagged properly by adding the following comments in the header of your unit test file:
+As mentioned before, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups), and therefore, each test needs to be tagged properly by adding the following comments in the header of your unit test file:

 ```typescript
 /**